WebOrigami/docs/src/content/pattern/serve.md

 ---
-title: Serve a graph
+title: Serve a tree
 functions: !ori js/codeFunctions.js(pattern-intro/deep/serve.js)
 ---

-Displaying a graph in the console is fine for playing around or debugging, but we can do much more interesting things with a graph — like serve it to a web browser.
+Displaying a tree in the console is fine for playing around or debugging, but we can do much more interesting things with a tree — like serve it to a web browser.

-Let's build a small graph server directly on top of Node's `http` API.
+Let's build a small tree server directly on top of Node's `http` API.
 (If we were already using a server like [Express](https://expressjs.com/), it would be straightforward to adapt this same idea into a server middleware function that handles a specific portion of a larger site.)

-Using the AsyncDictionary interface to model the graph will let us browse content regardless of how that content is stored or generated.
+Using the AsyncDictionary interface to model the tree will let us browse content regardless of how that content is stored or generated.

-## Treat a URL as a series of graph keys
+## Treat a URL as a series of tree keys

-The first thing is to recognize a URL as a graph traversal — we can treat a URL path as a series of keys to follow through a graph.
+The first thing is to recognize a URL as a tree traversal — we can treat a URL path as a series of keys to follow through a tree.

 Specifically, we convert a string URL path like `/foo/bar` into an array of keys `["foo", "bar"]`.